Getting Started For Beginners

-Please be sure to arrive at the Club in good time before the beginning of your Start Award session so that you can be fitted out with equipment that is appropriate to your size.
+Please be sure to arrive at the Club in good time before the beginning of your Start Award / Taster session so that you can be fitted out with equipment that is appropriate to your size.

-You need to avoid cotton and denim clothes as you will get wet and these materials hold the water and make you cold.
+You need to avoid cotton and denim clothes as these materials hold water and make you cold.
 Manmade fibres and wool are the materials of choice.
-As a minimum you need a warm top, trousers and pair of old thin trainers that you don’t mind getting wet, together with a cheap nylon cag to keep the wind off.
-If you have a pair of neoprene or plastic beach shoes they will be fine.
-If you have a wet suit, that’s fine but you still need a cag for the wind.
-However Long John type wet suits without arms are best for paddling.
-Most importantly, bring a towel and a change of clothes as you will probably get wet.
+As a minimum you need a warm top, trousers and pair of old thin trainers that you don’t mind getting wet, together with a cheap lightweight waterproof jacket to keep the wind off.
+If you have a pair of neoprene or plastic beach shoes they will be fine too.
+If you have a wet suit, that’s fine but you still need a lightweight waterproof jacket on top to stop the wind.
+Long John type wet suits without arms are more suitable for paddling.

 If you still have any questions after reading this page please contact us by going to our Contact Us page